tensorchiefs/dl_course/docs/index.md

 	<a href="http://cs.stanford.edu/people/karpathy/convnetjs/demo/cifar10.html">demo CNN and activation maps</a>
 	</li>
 	<li>
-	<a href="http://cs231n.github.io/understanding-cnn/">demo CNN and activation maps</a>
+	<a href="http://cs231n.github.io/understanding-cnn/">cs231 on visualization CNNs</a>
 	</li>
 	<li>
 	<a href="https://blog.keras.io/category/demo.html">Use keras to visualize which image features activate a feature map</a>